Sndrahel/Back-AND-Better/README.md

 - The About Us page will provide the user with supporting and appealing information about the company and the instructors.
 - This section is valuable to the user as they will be able to easily identify and relate to the ethos .
+- The information on the about page will stack horizontally on smaller screens.

 ![About Us](mockups/back_and_better_about.png)